COVID-19 budget cuts trigger changes at Albany City Schools

 ALBANY, N.Y.
 (NEWS10) — At Thursday night’s board of education meeting, the superintendent of the City School District of Albany proposed reductions in the wake of cuts to budgets statewide.

-The school district is eying options for both structural and instructional changes in the upcoming school year, announced Superintendent Kaweeda G. Adams.
+The school district is eyeing options for both structural and instructional changes in the upcoming school year, announced Superintendent Kaweeda G. Adams.

+“We’re in a world wide pandemic.
+The impact on education, we will feel this for years to come,” Adams said.

 The state Division of the Budget announced that it would withhold 20% of most local aid due to lack of a federal bailout, creating a significant shortfall for all schools in New York.
 “For our district, we anticipate that the total impact of these aid reductions due to COVID-19 will be between $18.8 million and $25.6 million for the 2020-21 fiscal year,” Adams said.